 Monster Spawn Mod, v1.0— This mod is a monster spawn mod, but is so much more.
 All MM3 fans should check it out.

 Destiny of an Emperor (NES)

 Ludmeister's Remix— This mod aims to add intrigue to the battle and tactical system.
-Current version is v2.0.
+Version 3.0 was released June 3rd, 2013!
 Battles are more decisive, finishing faster, and tactician-heavy armies are much more effective.